-All applications for funding that meet the eligibility criteria will be assessed against the following selection criteria.
-In addressing the selection criteria, applicants should specifically highlight the relevance to cardiovascular research.

-Applications should be written in plain English, as applications may be reviewed by a panel member with expertise in a different area to that of the application.
+All applications that meet the eligibility criteria will be assessed against the following selection criteria.
+In addressing the selection criteria, applicants should specifically highlight the relevance to cardiovascular health.
+Applications should be written in plain English, as applications may be reviewed by a panel member with expertise in a different area of cardiovascular science to that of the application.